nicoverbruggen/NickelTypeFix/README.md

 ## Safety

-There are two independent layers of protection, so a failure at worst sits a single fix out — and at absolute worst cannot brick the device.
+There are two independent layers of protection, so a failure at worst sits a single fix out.
+The mod should also not be able to brick the device.

+### Whole-mod boot failsafe

-**Whole-mod boot failsafe.** Before any hook or in-memory patch is applied, NickelHook renames the plugin to `libnickeltypefix.so.failsafe`, and only renames it back three seconds *after* Nickel has started successfully.
+Before any hook or in-memory patch is applied, NickelHook renames the plugin to `libnickeltypefix.so.failsafe`, and only renames it back three seconds *after* Nickel has started successfully.

 If applying the hooks or the justification patches ever crashes or hangs Nickel during boot, that rename-back never runs: on the next boot the plugin is no longer at its load path, the mod stays disengaged, and the boot loop is broken automatically.
 No user action is needed to recover.

+### Per-fix graceful degradation

-**Per-fix graceful degradation.** Each fix engages only if it can be applied safely, and a failure in one never affects the others:
+Each fix engages only if it can be applied safely, and a failure in one never affects the others.

-- Hooked and looked-up symbols are optional — if a symbol isn't present on a given firmware, that fix simply sits out instead of aborting the mod.
+1. Hooked and looked-up symbols are optional: if a symbol isn't present on a given firmware, that fix does not run (instead of aborting the mod).

-- Where a justification fix can't locate its instruction pattern, or the bytes at a target site aren't what's expected, the fix logs and is skipped.
+2. If the justification fix can't locate its instruction pattern, or the bytes at a target site aren't what's expected, the fix logs and is skipped.
 When it does apply, all of its edits are located and verified up front and are written both-or-nothing (a mid-write failure rolls the already-patched sites back).

-- The hinting fix carries a persistent `disabled-by-safety` marker: if `FT_Load_Glyph` is ever unexpectedly unavailable at runtime, it records the marker and passes glyphs through untouched on this and every later boot, leaving the vertical and justification fixes running.
+3. The hinting fix carries a persistent `disabled-by-safety` marker: if `FT_Load_Glyph` is ever unexpectedly unavailable at runtime, it records the marker and passes glyphs through untouched on this and every later boot, leaving the vertical and justification fixes running.

 ## Build